maacecchini/getdata-008/CodeBook.md

 This file contains the results of processing the datasets from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-The columns corresponding to the mean and standard deviation from the experimental measurements files (./test/X_test.txt and ./train/X_train.txt) were binded in only one data-frame. containing all the experimental data.
+The columns corresponding to the mean and standard deviation from the experimental measurements files (./test/X_test.txt and ./train/X_train.txt) were binded in only one data-frame, containing all the experimental data.
 Doing this the 561 original measurements (columns) were reduced to 66.

 Then columns containing Subject_Id and Activity_Label have were included as first and second columns in the dataframe.

-Then the results were grouped by Subject_Id and Activity_Label and the measurements were summarized by mean.
+Finnaly the results were grouped by Subject_Id and Activity_Label and the measurements were summarized by mean.

 Data description
 1. "Subject_Id"        - Identification number of the subject (person) being measured (1 to 30)
+2.
 2. "Activity_Label"    -
 3. "tBodyAcc-mean()-X"
 4. "tBodyAcc-mean()-Y"